What is in this leaflet

 Before you start to take it

-Some medicines may interact with roxithromycin.
+Some medicines and roxithromycin may interfere with each other.
 These include:

 - theophylline, a medicine used to treat asthma